lansingthomas/lansingthomas/README.md

-- 👋 Hi, I’m @lansingthomas
+### Hi, I’m @lansingthomas
-- 👀 I’m interested in Ux as well as product, service, & interaction design.
+- I’m interested in UX as well as product & service design.
-- 🌱 I’m currently learning Nyxt, the personalized research engine.
+- I’m currently learning Nyxt, the personalized research engine and power browser.
-- 💞️ I like visual and sound art :)
+- I like visual and sound art :)

 <!---
 lansingthomas/lansingthomas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.